-The mission of Across the Disciplines is to provide information for— and an opportunity for interaction among—scholars interested in writing and speaking across the curriculum (CAC).
+The mission of Across the Disciplines is to provide information for— and an opportunity for interaction among—scholars interested in writing, speaking, reading, and communication across the curriculum (CAC).
 We welcome contributions of the following kinds:

 All contributions will be reviewed by our editorial board and signed reviews will be provided to contributors.
 The identity and affiliation of contributors will be concealed from reviewers to the extent the "manuscript" is created to conceal identity and affiliation.
 Contributions will be reviewed using the following procedures: